Columbia Place

 Columbia Place (formerly Columbia Mall) is one of South Carolina's largest shopping malls, with nearly 1100000 sqft of retail space.
-The mall is located just off Interstate 20 and Interstate 77 on Two Notch Road in Columbia, South Carolina.
+The mall is located just off Interstate 20 and Interstate 77 on Two Notch Road in the northeast part of Columbia, South Carolina, in between Arcadia Lakes and Dentsville.
 The mall's current only anchor store is Macy's.